 At the top of this page is a carousel slide show of many of our beautiful dachshunds.
 We feel it is very important for you to see the actual dachshunds used in our breeding program.
-What you see is what you get!
-Please go to About Us for more information about Paradise Dachshunds.

 1) To strive to breed higher quality, genetically sound and healthy puppies for both the show ring and the conscientious pet owner.

 2) To educate the prospective owner to assure that each puppy has every opportunity to be loved and well cared for during the duration of its life.

 3) To assure that each breeding is researched and planned for the betterment of the breed and to follow the AKC & Dachshund Club of America's Code of Ethics.

 Please Note: Paradise Dachshunds support the AKC's, The Dachshund Club of America's, and the SPCA's position on spaying or neutering companion animals on a spay/neuter contract with AKC 'limited' registration papers.
 I will be of support to all my owners and am willing to take back any dachshund I have bred, no questions asked.
 I do not want my dachshunds to ever be transferred or sold without my knowledge.
 We hope you will come back to our site more than once and if you have suggestions or questions, feel free to contact us at anytime!

 Puppy buyer guidelines and suggestions- When looking for a puppy, be it from us or from any breeder, there is one simple thing that you can do that will ensure that you get the very best puppy for you; THINK!
 Think about the lifestyle that you lead.
 Will there be long periods of the day that you will be away from home?
 Do you have very small children in your home?
 Are there other adult dogs already in your home?
 Perhaps in these cases an older puppy would be better suited for you.